Seven Big Questions About Story

 Learn more about Destiny Narratives in this podcast.

 7. “One last thing.
-Sometimes I need tell a story about data, strategy, or business solutions.
+Sometimes I need to tell a story about data, strategy, or business solutions.
 How do I turn this ‘boring stuff’ into a good story?”

 Use Goal -> Insight -> Action.

-And here’s are two different videos on Goal -> Insight -> Action:
+And, here are two different videos on Goal -> Insight -> Action:

 Goal -> Insight -> Action for Data